Please note that all coursework and any incompletes must be finished prior to scheduling the prospectus hearing.

 DEVELOPMENT OF PROSPECTUS AND SELECTION OF DISSERTATION COMMITTEE

 After successful completion of the Qualifying Examination, the candidate and the first reader proceed to select a dissertation problem and a framework for the research.
-The first reader must have a primary appointment in the Department of Psychological & Brain Sciences.
+The first reader must have a primary or joint appointment in the Department of Psychological & Brain Sciences.
 The Brain, Behavior & Cognition Program requires that the first reader is also a member of the student’s program.
 However, the Program will entertain petitions for exceptions to this policy, subject to the requirement that a member of the Program is actively involved in the student’s dissertation research and serves as second reader on the dissertation committee.
 A second and third reader are chosen and consulted during this period.
 All three readers critically review the Prospectus drafts.
 Please note that all three readers are required to attend the prospectus hearing.
 One committee member, who is not the first reader, can attend via audio/video communication during the prospectus hearing.

 Research Ethics: Research involving human subjects must be reviewed by the University Institutional Review Board.
 The applications are available at the IRB website.
 Please contact Dr. Joanne Hebden Palfai (jpalfai@bu.edu) with any questions.
 All animal research requires review by the University Institutional Animal Care and Use Committee (IACUC).
 Please discuss with your mentor the specific ethics training requirements necessary for the conduct of research in your area.